 - Firms have more incentives to cut costs.

-Is it Good or Bad to have a devaluation in Exchange Rate?
+Is it good or bad to have a devaluation in the exchange rate?

 A falling exchange rate can be beneficial if the economy is uncompetitive and stuck in a recession.
 A devaluation helps to increased demand for exports and create jobs.
 In a recession, inflation is unlikely to be a problem.
 However, in a boom, a devaluation could lead to inflation.
 Also, a devaluation does reduce living standards as imports become more expensive.